StarMusa88/TopWay-Android-Headunit-ADB-Guide/README.md

 6- Once you have established a successfull ADB connection with your headunit you can now use Universal Android Debloater from your PC or Laptop by using step 5 in the guide.

-Note: Once you Allow the connection the first time you wont need to repeat this process.
+Note: If you restart the HeadUnit you must repeat this process.

 Option: 2

-1-Go to Factory settings enter the Passcode (123456)
+1- Go to Factory settings enter the Passcode (123456)

 2- Go to Engineer Mode